 Forests are sustainable

 The wood we use to make pallets and packaging is harvested from sustainably managed forests.
 As demand for wooden products increases, more forests are planted.
-The size of managed forests in Europe is growing by an area the size of Cyprus every year.
+In 2020, there were 159 million hectares of forests in the EU (39% of the total area).
+This has increased by almost 10% since 1990 (145 million hectares).

 Wood stores CO2